 China’s consumer inflation picked up sharply in March boosted by surging food prices after an outbreak of African swine fever has drive pork prices higher, while factory-gate prices picked up for the first time in nine months.

 We highly value independence.
-Yuan Talks is solely funded by subscriptions from thousands of intelligent readers like you.
-Don't miss out!
+We are solely funded by subscriptions from thousands of readers like you.

 Already have an account?
 Sign In